shibisuriya/declarative-gridstack/packages/docs/src/docs/guides/react/nested.md

-# Nested grid
+# Nested grids

-Typical example of a nested grid.
-You can move items between the master grid and the subgrid.
+Typical example of a nested grid layout.
+You can move items between the master grid and the subgrids.

 <div ref="el"></div>